 Keep in mind that the entire context of this website begins with the La Rochelle exercise, guiding you to an interactive worksheet.
 The singular objective is to learn how to determine your line of position at sea through eight identical exercises.

-theory Hc (the calculated height)
+theory Hc (the calculated altitude)

 In fact, the formulas of spherical trigonometry enable us to calculate measurements from the center of the Earth to the center of celestial bodies, including the Sun, stars, planets, and the Moon.

-Calculated sextant height and dead reckoning:
+Calculated sextant altitude and dead reckoning:

 The formula: